Green9090/Green9090.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle:
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+My name is Gregory Lent, and I am a statistics, mathematics, and programming nerd.
+I have a B.S. in Applied Statistics from California State University, Long Beach.
+I currently work as a college math tutor, and am looking to break into the Data Science field!
+I love to find ways to apply my skills to the real world, and this blog is my way to share what I find.